… from Sputnik News, Moscow

 As for J-20, which embodies the full potential of the Chinese aviation industry, the aircraft’s potential combat readiness is not very clear at the moment.
 This is supported by all the available capability of similar technologies available in the US and other countries.

 The publication taking note of the Russian Su-35, however, mentioned that the new jet is a maximum advancement of the earlier fighter jet the Su-27.

 Therefore, the acquisition of the Su-35 would allow the Chinese military to assess the progress and development of J-11.
 The acquisition may act as a guide showing the Russian approach to problem solving in stealth technology making it easier to further enhance the capabilities of the Chinese aviation.

 It is probable that with the supply of 24 Su-35’s more contracts for units or various components for the new Chinese fighters, as well as technology transfer and R & D for the benefit of Chinese customers, may follow.

 For Russia, the successful delivery of the fighter jets to China will further improve its position in foreign markets.
 It is expected that the next buyer of the Russian Su-35 may be Indonesia.

-Posted by Jim W. Dean, Managing Editor on February 8, 2016, With 4604 Reads Filed under Military.
+Posted by Jim W. Dean, Managing Editor on February 8, 2016, With 4735 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.